serverlessworkflow/specification/specification.md

 </details>

-Actions specify invocations of services during workflow execution.
+Actions specify invocations of services or other workflows during workflow execution.
 Service invocation can be done in two different ways:

 * Reference [functions definitions](#Function-Definition) by its unique name using the `functionRef` property.
 * Reference a `produced` and `consumed` [event definitions](#Event-Definition) via the `eventRef` property.

-In this scenario a service or a set of services we want to invoke are not exposed via a specific resource URI for example, but can only be invoked via events.
+In the event-based scenario a service or a set of services we want to invoke are not exposed via a specific resource URI for example, but can only be invoked via events.
 The [eventRef](#EventRef-Definition) defines the referenced `produced` event via its `triggerEventRef` property and a `consumed` event via its `resultEventRef` property.